 25) NERD – Lapdance

+Not a nu-metal song?
+We beg to differ.
 In an era of rockers going rap, it was refreshing to see some rappers doing rock.
-Frankly, if they do it as well as Pharrell and co. did on this classic track, we’re bang up for hearing Tinie Tempah’s nu-metal side project.
+Frankly, if it's as good Pharrell and co. managed on this classic track, we’re bang up for hearing Stormzy’s nu-metal side project.

 24) Machine Head – From This Day